How the Data Kinetics consumer Insights engine weights & combines multiple sources

 Weighting the data

 In the end however you still need to weight these sources.
-This weighting can change per project, but generally our weighting is as below.
+This weighting can change per project, below is an example of a basic weighting for a real research project.

 And this is where it starts to come together.